School where boy shot teacher reopens with added security

 Students were greeted by a line of police officers, Mayor Phillip Jones, and other adults who gave them high-fives as they walked into the school.

-Jennifer Roe and her fourth-grade son, Jethro, were among the first to arrive.
-She said they saw a therapist after the shooting.
+Jennifer Roe said she and her fourth-grader, Jethro, saw a therapist after the shooting.

 “He’s excited to get back to school.
-He’s missed it.
-He was ready to go back the Monday after (the shooting).
-He’s very resilient,” Roe said.
+He’s missed it,” Roe said.

 “There are concerns, of course,” she said.
 “We talked through it.
 His therapist gave me a thumbs-up and said he’s good.”